giantswarm/harbor-operator-app/CLONE_RESTORE.md

       ```
    3. You can use this [reference manifest file] (https://docs.google.com/document/d/1g1sKP0fG-2qC9aLRfdMv75zJZ_B-S3I1B3upeBKgu0A) to configure the harbor cluster and it's dependencies.
    4. At this point, the pods will fail, reference problem 2 under the "Challenges faced while implementing this solution with Harbor Operator" to resolve it.
    5. The `pg_hba` rules need to be updated within the `postgresql.acid.zalan.do` object.
-Creaye the following patch file:
+Create the following patch file:

       _postgresql-patch.yaml_
       ```yaml